How to Invest in Commercial Real Estate Without Going Broke

 - Office buildings and complexes

-If you want to invest in commercial real estate but don't have the capital to buy a property outright, there are a few options available:
+If you want to invest in commercial real estate but don't have the capital to buy a property outright, you're not out of luck.

 1. Real Estate Crowdfunding Platforms

 Thanks to online real estate crowdfunding platforms, you can buy a property with less know-how, less work, and less risk.
-Minimum required investments can be as low as $1,000.
+Minimum required investments can be as low as $10 for some platforms.
 With these sites, you can purchase a “share” of a real estate mortgage or loan.
 But in order to take advantage of many of these opportunities, you must be an accredited investor.

 Crowdfunding is not new, but the 2012 Jumpstart Our Business Startups (JOBS) Act kicked this industry into high gear here in the U.S. many platforms offer commercial deals to choose from.